Rkvishnu/cloud-collections/README.md

 ## Technology

-React + materialUI – for the basic user interface NodeJS + Express – for the REST APIs
+- React + materialUI – for the basic user interface
+- NodeJS + Express – for the REST APIs
-MySQL and Sequelize – for the database layer
+- MySQL and Sequelize – for the database layer

-`Architecture`
+## Architecture

  The application follows a client-server architecture with the following components:

-- `Frontend`: The React app built using modern web technologies like React and materialUI .
+- ## Frontend: The React app built using modern web technologies like React and materialUI .
 It handles user interactions, displays data, and makes API requests to the backend.

-- `Backend`: The backend is composed of AWS services:
+- ## Backend: The backend is composed of AWS services:

 - API Gateway: Serves as the RESTful API endpoint for the frontend, allowing communication between the frontend and backend Lambda functions.
 - Lambda Functions: AWS Lambda functions handle the CRUD operations and interact with the MySQL-RDS database.